Benedict-Johnson/GNN-Fraud/README.md

 - Fraud neighborhood density
 - Risk score

-and produces structured outputs such as:
+And produces structured outputs such as:

 - Risk Summary
 - Why It Was Flagged